 - Support 2,675 children and young people have a place in education institutions and 2,189 children in an establishment or living quarters.

 To guarantee decent, affordable housing for all, Grand Lyon pledges to:

 - Provide minimum 8,500 new housing units each year of which 4,500 social housing in view of reaching 25% social housing in the total local housing market by 2025 (by investing each year at least €62 million in housing).

 - Implement Housing First to reduce by 50% the number of homeless by 2025.

-The President of Grand Lyon, David Kimelfeld, said: “Europe cannot function and meet the needs of all its citizens if some of them are not able to benefit from economic and social progress.
+The Former President of the Métropole de Lyon, David Kimelfeld, said: “Europe cannot function and meet the needs of all its citizens if some of them are not able to benefit from economic and social progress.
 In Grand Lyon, our model of governance takes social issues into account globally, in particular through public policies aimed at the most vulnerable.”